 We can’t blame you for wanting to pursue a career in nursing – the profession is the largest segment of the nation’s healthcare workforce.
-At the same time, projections show the field growing at more than double the pace of the U.S. job market overall.
+At the same time, projections show the field growing faster than the average of all occupations.
 What’s missing is the lack of qualified nursing candidates.

 Earning a bachelor of science in nursing (BSN) degree can help you stand out above the rest.
 As the population ages and chronic health conditions rise, such as diabetes and obesity, BSN-prepared nurses are gaining a second look from employers.
 This is because they have the pre-existing knowledge to care for patients with such complex healthcare needs.

 A report published by The Robert Wood Johnson Foundation and the Institute of Medicine recommends that at least 80% of registered nurses hold baccalaureate degrees by 2020.
+Although this goal has not yet been met, the workforce continues to move in that direction.
 Fortunately, our Accelerated Bachelor of Science in Nursing (ABSN) track makes it possible for qualified applicants to earn a BSN degree in as few as 16 months.

 Before starting nursing school, you may have to complete a number of prerequisite courses.
 The number of courses you are responsible for depends on two things: the status of your previous academic history and the number of transferable credits you have.
 An important quality that separates our ABSN track apart from other nursing schools is that there is no expiration date on science prerequisites.